 AAA Report Shows Drivers See Distracted Driving as Biggest Threat on Road

 Several recent studies have shown the rise in cell phone use while driving and the increasing rates of distracted driving.
 Additional studies focused on the effects of distracted driving show just how dangerous a trend the rise of distracted driving has become, and how drivers perceive that threat.
-Read on to learn about the recent studies, and contact a skilled Poughkeepsie personal injury attorney if you’ve been hurt in a New York distracted driving crash in the Hudson Valley.
+Read on to learn about the recent studies, and contact a skilled Poughkeepsie personal injury attorney if you’ve been hurt in a New York distracted driving crash.

 AAA study says distracted driving is considered the most dangerous threat to driver safety

 AAA’s 2017 Traffic Safety Culture Index, recently released, shows that distracted driving has become the most worrisome threat to road safety.
 AAA surveyed drivers aged 19 years and older, asking about perceived dangers on the road.